ltung7/idosell/readme.md

 }
 ```

-As as argument, you can pass anything that is accepted as native Date constructor or leave it empty for current timestamp.
+As an argument, you can pass anything that is accepted as a native Date constructor or leave it empty for the current timestamp.
 For example:

 ```javascript
 const orders = idosellRequest.listOrders.dates(Date.now() - 86400000).exec();